rmsouza01/siamxt/README.txt

 Requirements
 ------------

-This toolbox requires OpenMP, SWIG, NumPy.
+This toolbox requires NumPy.
+In fact I use SWIG to communicate C and Python, but I generate the SWIG wrappers myself, so you don’t need to install them your computers.

 Documentation
 -------------